-Provide for the daily care and handling of laboratory animals, mainly rodents.
-Specifically, the position involves the management of rodent breeding colonies for Primary Investigators, which includes record keeping, ear tagging/tailing, setting up/retiring breeding cages, e-mail correspondence with PI/lab personnel and other specialized lab requests.
+Provide for the daily care and handling of laboratory animals, mainly rabbits.
+Specifically, the position involves the management of primarily a rabbit breeding colony but may also manage rodent breeding colonies for Primary Investigators, this includes record keeping, ear tagging/tailing, setting up/retiring breeding cages, e-mail correspondence with PI/lab personnel and other specialized lab requests.
 Identify clinical and behavioral signs of illness in animals and report accordingly.
 Understand and follow all Standard Operating Procedures (SOPs) and Quality Assurance Standards.
 Assist animal care supervisor with administrative and other tasks that will require additional training and a high skill level.

 Must be able to function positively both independently and in a team setting.
 Must be able to communicate and work effectively and professionally with internal and external customers.